Cheese Stuffed Meatloaf recipe is easy to make and guarantees delicious melted cheese in every bite. This is our family’s favorite meatloaf!

 - Drizzle a skillet with olive oil or vegetable oil.
 Over medium-high heat cook the diced onions until tender and browned.
 Add minced garlic and remove from the heat.

-- In a large bowl, combine the ground beef and ground pork, eggs, breadcrumbs, 1/2 cup of bbq sauce, parmesan cheese, oregano, salt, and pepper.
+- In a large bowl, combine the ground beef and ground pork and mix until combined.
+Add the eggs, breadcrumbs, 1/2 cup of bbq sauce, parmesan cheese, oregano, cooked onion mixture, salt, and pepper to the meat mixture.
 Mix by hand until combined.